Rain slashed at the windows.

 Duncan’s lips twitched, threatening a rare smile.
-He had yet to disclose the pilot location, but his base was located in the mountainous middle of the country.
+He had yet to disclose the pilot location, but his base sat in the mountainous middle of the country.
 Kane couldn’t help but be correct.
 Not that he would have hours if her replacements failed.
-“I daresay you will have your hands busy enough, my dear Kane, even if everything goes to plan.”
+“I daresay you will have your hands busy enough, my dear Kane, even if everything goes as planned.”

 Rustles emerged from the stables a courtyard away.

-Duncan’s thick-lashed gaze flicked toward the computer monitor.
+Duncan’s thick-lashed gaze flicked toward a computer monitor.
 By now, the sun would be nearly set.
 Soon the clatter of battle would reign.

-“No, first, we must demolish those waiting in the wings.
-Only then can we fight them in earnest.
-Only then can we bring an end to this unfortunate chapter in our history.”
-Duncan leaned back in his chair, surveying Kane.
-While her face remained smooth as glass, her torso tilted forward.
+Kane’s face remained smooth as glass, but her torso tilted forward.
 Her hands lay clenched on her lap.
-Her toes dug into the electric blue rug below them.
+Her toes dug into the electric blue rug.
 Kane was excited, though she refused to show it.

-“Now, I have plans for battling them directly, but as I mentioned, first we must attack their back-ups, which is where you come in, Kane.
-This part of the plan is straightforward: we attack their children.
-As you know, our enemies keep their small ones tight and safe within those villages of theirs.
+“Now, I have plans for battling them directly, but as I mentioned, first we must attack their backups, which is where you come in, Kane.
+This part of the plan is straightforward: we attack their young.
+As you know, our enemies keep their children tight and safe within those villages of theirs.
 They cannot be our targets, not yet.
 Instead…” Duncan’s obsidian eyes glittered as he stretched out the suspense.
 If only he could be the one…but no, he must remain here.
-He must maintain their single-minded focus on their long-term goals.
-“Instead, we’ll attack their trainees—those sequestered away in their boarding schools, far away from the action.
+He must focus on their long-term goals.
+“We’ll attack their trainees—those sequestered away in their boarding schools, far away from the action.
 Far away from meaningful assistance.”

-Kane’s forehead wrinkled.
-Her coral lips pursed.
+Kane’s coral lips pursed.
 “And how do you intend to do this, Sire?”

-“Ah, that, my dear Kane, is for you to determine.
+“Ah, that, my dear Kane, is for you to unearth.
 You, Fang, and three of our best fighters will go.
-The five of you are to act as an independent nest, all the while probing and plotting.
-You’ll report back to me once you have a detailed proposal.
+The five of you are to act as an independent nest.
+Once you have a detailed proposal for your attack, you’ll report back to me.
 Together, we’ll finalize it into something suitable for testing.
-You may then debut your plan as a sort of trial.
-If it’s successful, we’ll apply it to their boarding schools around the continent.
-Remember that, Kane.
-Whatever plan you create, we’ll have to use it across the board.
+If the test is successful, we’ll apply your plan to the entire country, maybe even the continent.
+Remember: whatever plan you create, we’ll use it to destroy each and every training Cell hiding in those boarding schools.
 Now, where is our first target, you may wonder?”
-Without waiting for a response, Duncan twisted the secondary monitor to face Kane.
+Without waiting for a response, Duncan twisted the secondary monitor toward Kane.
 He extended a talon toward a crimson circle drawn over a satellite image.
 In the center was a cluster of brick buildings.
 “This…Eversfield Preparatory Academy.”

-Kane assessed the map, probably noting the acres and acres of uninterrupted forest separating Eversfield from any notable cities.
-Yes, Duncan had provided them with more than enough room for shelter—and their other needs.
+Kane assessed the map, probably noting the acres and acres of uninterrupted forest separating Eversfield from any notable cities where the Clan’s regular Cells would hunt.
+Yes, Duncan had provided them with more than enough room for shelter—and for their other needs.

-“I presume I do not need to ask this, Sire, but what is the objective?”
+“I presume I do not need to ask this, but what is the objective, Sire?”